-Tubular breast cancer is less likely to spread to the lymph nodes (glands) under the arm than most other types of breast cancer.
-However, your specialist team will want to check if your lymph nodes have been affected.
-This helps them decide whether you will benefit from any additional treatment after surgery.
+Tubular breast cancer is less likely to spread to the lymph nodes under the arm than most other types of breast cancer.
+However, your treatment team will want to check if your lymph nodes have been affected.
+This helps them decide whether you’ll benefit from any additional treatment after surgery.
 To do this, your surgeon is likely to recommend an operation to remove either some of the lymph nodes (a lymph node sample or biopsy) or all of them (a lymph node clearance).

 Sentinel lymph node biopsy is widely used if tests before surgery show no evidence of the lymph nodes containing cancer cells.
-It identifies whether the first lymph node (or nodes) is clear of cancer cells.
-If it is, this usually means the other nodes are clear too, so no more will need to be removed.
-Sentinel lymph node biopsy is usually carried out at the same time as your cancer surgery but may be done before your surgery.
+It identifies whether the sentinel lymph node (the first lymph node that the cancer cells are most likely to spread to) is clear of cancer cells.
+There may be more than one sentinel lymph node.
+If clear, this usually means the other nodes are clear too, so no more will need to be removed.
+A sentinel lymph node biopsy is usually carried out at the same time as your cancer surgery but may be done before your surgery.

 If the results of the sentinel lymph node biopsy show that the first node or nodes are affected, more surgery or radiotherapy to the remaining lymph nodes may be recommended.